A guided TFTP Server recovery tool for macOS

 If OpenWrt recovery fails

 Recheck the Mac IP, router recovery IP, firmware filename, served folder, firewall permissions, Ethernet port, and whether the router actually entered recovery mode.
+If these are correct and the router never requests a file, stop and confirm the model-specific recovery method before moving to advanced paths.

 Final recovery checklist